ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 A cool idea would be to have different attachments like `{@attach tween.from(...)}` or `{@attach tween.to(...)}`.
 The fun comes from picking the API shape you want that works in harmony with Svelte.

-## Integrating Event-Based Systems
+## Using Reactivity With Events

-This is a more advanced topic, but I think it's useful to know whenever you're trying to make an external system reactive in Svelte.
+This is a more advanced topic, but I think it's useful to know whenever you're trying to make an external event-based system reactive in Svelte.

 An external event is any event you can subscribe to and listen for changes.
 For example, let's say I want to create a GSAP animation timeline that I can control with state.